vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 12.8 Trade Distribution and Holding Periods
-- Add histograms/tables for trade holding durations and PnL distribution across all trades.
-- Acceptance: Report includes at least one histogram for duration and one for PnL distribution.
-- Status: Pending

-### 12.9 Regime-Specific Performance
-- Summarize PnL, win rate, and average trade outcome for each regime type (trending/ranging).
-- Acceptance: Separate regime performance tables/plots are present.
-- Status: Pending

-### 12.10 Edge and Robustness Commentary
-- Add narrative/analysis on statistical significance, robustness checks, and out-of-sample/walk-forward results.
-- Acceptance: Section in report discusses robustness, overfitting, and out-of-sample performance.
-- Status: Pending
+# All project tasks are complete as of 2025-04-29.
+No pending items.

 ---

 ## Completed Tasks (Portfolio-Level Backtest & Unified Report Refactor)
-- All tasks up to 12.7 are complete as of 2025-04-29.
+- All tasks up to 12.10 are complete as of 2025-04-29.
 See below for details:
 - [x] Task 12.1: Trade Statistics Breakdown (2025-04-28)
   - Implemented summary table showing average win, average loss, largest win, largest loss, profit factor, expectancy, and trade breakdown by regime (trending/ranging) in the Markdown report.
 All metrics are displayed in a clearly separated summary table and regime breakdown.
 Tests in tests/test_report_generation.py verify presence and correctness.
 TDD-compliant, minimal code.
 - [x] Task 12.2: Position Sizing & Risk Management Details (2025-04-28)